queenaccila/midnight-express-creative/Story/Basic-Outline.md

 - This is where The Engineer plans to get rid of Mina himself (and the boss fight is initiated)

 ### Level 5
+**Before Level**
 -

 ### Game End
+- Tux becomes the new conductor for Midnight Express, but